-Computer Information Systems Master’s Degree
+Master’s Degree in Computer Information Systems

 A master of science in information systems (MSIS) is a very prestigious degree.
 These programs are generally offered by the university’s school of business and are often integrated with information science and technology programs.
 A computer information systems master’s degree is best suited for those who manage the design and development of information systems.